GamesCrafters/GamesmanJava/GamesmanJava-new/README.md

-local example if running from the GamesmanJava-new dir:/ spark-submit --master local[8] GamesmanJava-new-1.0-jar-with-dependencies.jar SolverArgs.txt
+local example if running from the GamesmanJava-new dir:/ spark-submit --master local[8] GamesmanJava-new-1.0-jar-with-dependencies.jar SolverArgsLocal.txt

 If you are getting an error about being unable to find spark submit, make sure that your SPARK/bin directory is added to your PATH